Parallelism Of Headwriting Works Done By Toshiki Inoue And Yasuko Kobayashi

 Kamen Rider Kiva vs. Ressha Sentai ToQGer

-During Kiva and ToQGer, both Inoue and Kobayashi were more or less like giving up in trying to write a good story.
+During Kiva and ToQGer, both Inoue and Kobayashi were more or less like giving up in trying to write a better story.
 Both scenarios felt like trying to repeat the success of a past tandem.
 During Agito it was Shinichiro Shirakura and Inoue.
 During Shinkenger it was Takaaki Utsunomiya and Kobayashi.
 So we had Shirakura and Inoue with Faiz as well as Utsunomiya and Kobayashi with ToQGer in trying to reclaim a past success but may have failed.
 Both series might be best summarized as, "That's it, I give up."
+IMO.

 Kamen Rider Kiva is pretty much hit or miss but I'm personally a fan of the series.
 Not so much on ToQGer.
 Both shows tried the "horror-comedy" approach with funny villains (Fangires and Shadow Lines) and naive protagonists.
 Wataru and Light were both naive protagonists but I felt like the former was miles better than Light.
 ToQGer was really trying to do Kiva's formula into Super Sentai but Kobayashi was also having that inevitable moment when a writer either gives up or gets a burn out or both.
 Both shows had some funny stuff going on with ghouls and ghosts but I felt like that the shows just had the wrong writer to handle them.
 I felt like Riku Sanjo could've done better with Kamen Rider Kiva and Naruhisa Arakawa with ToQGer.